-Potential problems:
+Potential issues:

-- backtracking requires that parse failure is detected; requires that the parser knows where the sentence boundaries are; - processing order is fixed; context or experience is not taken into account; no attempt to minimize backtracking; - still not fully incremental; would need to add Composition operation to the algorithm.
+- backtracking requires that parse failure is detected; requires that the parser knows where the sentence boundaries are; - processing order is fixed; context or experience is not taken into account; no attempt to minimize backtracking.

 Summary

 - The human parser builds syntactic structure in response to strings of words; - parsing models have to capture the incrementality of human parsing and account for ambiguity resolution (garden paths); - parsing models can be implemented using a chart (representing partial syntactic structure); - a simple bottom-up parser assumes limited incrementality, full parallelism: not cognitively plausible; - left-corner parsing models achieves a higher degree of incrementality; - to model garden paths, we can assume serial parsing with backtracking.